Day Thirteen on the Camino Portugués

 Camino Portugués Joins The Rua TinturariaCamino Portugués Joins The Rua Tinturaria

-Right Turn onto Rua de São Paio on day thirteen of the Camino PortuguésRight Turn onto Rua de São Paio
+Right Turn onto Rua de São Paio After 6 KilometersRight Turn onto Rua de São Paio After 6 Kilometers

 We walked up a small hill and soon came to the square in Pinheiro da Bemposta and one of the best cafés we had been to along the Way, the Alfazema Pastelari, shown below.
-We had logged in about six kilometers, a bit early for a stop, but the place looked too inviting to walk on by!
+We had logged only about 6.25 kilometers, a bit early for a stop, but the place looked too inviting to walk on by!
 We knew to seize an opportunity when it presented itself!

 Alfazema Pastelari in Pinheiro da Bemposta on day thirteen of the Camino PortuguésAlfazema Pastelari in Pinheiro da Bemposta